analysis-tools-dev/static-analysis/README.md

 * [HTMLHint](https://github.com/yaniswang/HTMLHint) - A Static Code Analysis Tool for HTML
 * [Polymer-analyzer](https://github.com/Polymer/polymer-analyzer) - A static analysis framework for Web Components.

+## IDE

+* [Android Studio](https://developer.android.com/studio) - Based on IntelliJ IDEA, and comes bundled with tools for Android including Android Lint.
+* [IntelliJ IDEA](https://www.jetbrains.com/idea/) - Comes bundled with a lot of inspections for Java and Kotlin and includes tools for refactoring, formatting and more.

 ## IDE Plugins